Harvest of Hope is Back

-Harvest of Hope is the market which connects the farmer to the customer.
-It is a community-supported agriculture system (commonly referred to as a CSA model) that connects the producer and consumers within the food system more closely.
-It allows the consumer to subscribe to the harvest of the Abalimi farmers and thus share the risks of farming through the purchase of fresh organic vegetable boxes.
+Harvest of Hope was set up as a market which connected the farmer to the customer in 2008 when few, if any, other companies were buying veggies from the township.
+It aimed to be a community-supported agriculture system (commonly referred to as a CSA model) that connected the producer and consumers within the food system more closely.
+It allowed the consumer to subscribe to the harvest of the Abalimi farmers and thus share the risks of farming through the purchase of fresh organic vegetable boxes.

-Harvest of Hope is a project that operates as an extension of the services offered by Abalimi Bezekhaya (meaning farmers of the home in isiXhosa), a non-profit organisation.
-Their aim is to provide basic human necessities for indigent persons, by assisting impoverished groups and communities within the area of greater Cape Town known as the Cape Flats to establish and maintain their own vegetable gardens, so as to enable those groups and communities to supplement their existing, inadequate supply of food.
+Harvest of Hope was initially a project that operated as an extension of the services offered by Abalimi Bezekhaya (meaning farmers of the home in isiXhosa), a non-profit organisation.
+Abalimi’s aim is to provide basic human necessities for indigent persons, by assisting impoverished groups and communities within the area of greater Cape Town known as the Cape Flats to establish and maintain their own vegetable gardens, so as to enable those groups and communities to supplement their existing, inadequate supply of food.

-Harvest of Hope guarantees the purchase of the vegetables grown by the Abalimi farmers, allowing them to focus on building their skills and ensuring that their vegetables are of the highest quality.
-Abalimi provides support to the farmers in production planning, soil infrastructure, planning harvests, access to seeds and seedlings, vegetable transportation, and financial services to be able to run their micro farms.
+Harvest of Hope guaranteed the purchase of the vegetables grown by the Abalimi farmers, allowing them to focus on building their skills and ensuring that their vegetables are of the highest quality.
+Abalimi provided support to the farmers in production planning, soil infrastructure, planning harvests, access to seeds and seedlings, vegetable transportation, and financial services to be able to run their micro farms.

-Harvest of Hope is a relationship built on trust between the Abalimi urban farmers and the members of Harvest of Hope.
-This trust builds income security for the farmers, as well as more availability of healthy food for families across the Western Cape.
+Harvest of Hope was a relationship built on trust between the Abalimi urban farmers and the members of Harvest of Hope.
+This trust built income security for the farmers, as well as more availability of healthy food for families across Cape Town.

 Currently Harvest of Hope is run by farmers selected from the community, while Abalimi provides mentorship, logistical support and training.